 As a medical school admissions consultant, I often am asked by applicants how and when to communicate with medical schools.
-Medical school applicants should keep schools informed throughout the application process as events unfold and preferences evolve.
-If new information develops since submitting the primary application, applicants should inform the schools through an “update letter“.
-In addition, if applicants have been through the interview process and have a clear first choice they may write a “letter of intent” to let the school know that if they are admitted they will enroll.
+Medical school applicants should keep schools informed throughout the application process, as events unfold and preferences evolve.
+If new information develops since submitting the secondary application, applicants should inform the schools through an update letter.
+In addition, if applicants have been through the interview process and have a clear first choice they may write a letter of intent.

-No matter the letter—whether a letter of interest, letter of intent, or update letter—always start by thanking the committee for considering your application.
+Always start the letter by thanking the committee for considering your application.
 Then proceed to get to the heart of the matter by conveying your interest in the school.
-Be specific about why you’re drawn to the school; for example, describe certain aspects of the curriculum and various programs that appeal to you.
+Be specific about why you are drawn to the school; describe aspects of the curriculum and various programs that appeal to you.
 Generally speaking, these letters are about three paragraphs, and never more than one page.

-If you have questions about writing letters and when it’s appropriate to do so, or if you want help writing a letter of interest or intent, please contact me via email at email@example.com.
+If you have questions about writing letters and when it is appropriate to do so, or if you want help with a letter of interest or intent, please contact me via email at email@example.com.

 –Liza Thompson, Expert Medical School Admissions Consulting